Phy3hogga/MCPL_File_Handling/README.md

 # MCPL_File_Handling

 Matlab scripts for using MCPL files.
-Features include
+Features include:
-* Reading raw MCPL data into a MAT file format.
+* Reading binary MCPL data into a MAT file format.
 * Filtering MAT-formatted MCPL data.
 * Writing MCPL data stored in a MAT file into a raw MCPL file format.